jonathan-s/django-sockpuppet/docs/reflexes.md

 Elements that support **multiple values** \(like `<select multiple>`, or a collection of checkboxes with equal `name`\), will emit an additional **`values` property.** The `value` property will contain a comma-separated string of the checked options.
 {% endhint %}

-Here's an example that outlines how you can interact with the `element` property in your reflexes.
+Here's an example that outlines how you can interact with the `element` property in your Reflexes.

 {% code title="app/templates/show.html" %}
 ```markup